Things to Carry for Leh Ladakh Trip: Leh Ladakh Packing List

 What to Carry for Ladakh Trip in Winters?

-Here is a list of additional things to remember while travelling to Ladakh during winters.
+Here is a list of additional things to carry while travelling to Ladakh during winters.

 Heavy Jacket